Mayank-1234-cmd/Gemail-Hack/README.md

 ### Gemail-Hack

-### python script for Hack gmail account brute force
+### A python script to brute-force-hack a gmail acoount.

 ###  What is brute force attack?
 ### In brute force attack,script or program try the each and every combination of password probability